 What else do I need to know?

 Despite there being many items that can’t be included in the package, there are still plenty of opportunities for clients to fully utilise their package funding.
-If you need assistance with ideas, you can consult our Allowable Expenditure document on our Local Guardians website and/or you can contact your Care Advisor who can work through your needs to see what else can be included.
+If you need assistance with ideas, visit the Allowable Expenditure (Inclusions) section of our site.
+Alternatively contact your Care Advisor who can work through your needs to see what else can be included.